 The 14th edition of da: ns festival examins and pulls apart the moving body.
 It celebrates freedom and self-confidence with a license to speak against the establishment.
 Carlos Acosta debuts in Singapore his passionate new dance company of Cuban dancers.
-In contrast, five international dance crews take street dance to the main stage, while Hofesh Schecter presents his poignant and provocative Grand Finale.
+In contrast, five international dance crews take street dance to the main stage, while Hofesh Shechter presents his poignant and provocative Grand Finale.
 Finally, Eisa Jocson returns with a new performance; Princess.

 Centre stage performances.